 Is it just more money (money is great, don't get me wrong), or is it more responsibility, more autonomy, more respect?

 Early in your career, you end up getting all of those things as you move from junior analyst/engineer/operator into more senior-level roles, but you need to consider the path you want to take a few jobs/roles out.

 Is becoming a security architect the goal?
 Do you want to remain very deep and technical and go the lead/principal engineer route?
 Do you want to lead people eventually?

 Think about how you work and problem-solve.
 Do you like being the one with the answers, or do you like getting people and teams together to get the answers?

 Do you want to specialize in a particular area or technology stack, or do you want to be a generalist?

 All of these questions are to help people reflect inwardly and think through what they want to do.
 Once you've wrestled with those concepts, you can move on to step 2.

-Now that you have a better idea or concepts on what you want to do, you can start your personal marketing and hype plan.
+Now that you have a better idea or concept of what you want to do, you can start your personal marketing and hype plan.

 If you don't market yourself, then no one else will do it for you.